cbcrg/tcoffee/docs/tcoffee_manual.rst

 - **Matrix Amy**: matrix can be requested, simply indicate as a method the name of the matrix preceded with an X (i.e. Xpam250mt).
 If you indicate such a matrix, all the other methods will simply be ignored, and a standard fast progressive alignment will be computed.
 If you want to change the substitution matrix used by the methods, use the **-matrix** flag.

 - **cdna_fast_pair**: this method computes the pairwise alignment of two cDNA sequences.
-It is a fast_pair alignment that only takes into account the amino-acid similarity and uses different penalties for amino-acid insertions and frameshifts.
-This alignment is turned into a library where matched nucleotides receive a score equql to the average level of identity at the amino-acid level.
-This mode is intended to clean cDNA obtained from ESTs, or to align pseudo-genes.
+It is a fast_pair alignment that only takes into account the aminoacid similarity with different penalties for insertions and frameshifts.
+This alignment is turned into a library where matched nucleotides receive a score equal to the average level of identity at the aminoacid level.
+This mode is intended to clean cDNA obtained from ESTs or to align pseudo-genes.
 [UNSUPPORTED]

-List of EXTERNAL methods (plug-ins)
+List of EXTERNAL methods (plug-in)
 -----------------------------------
-The following methods are external.
-They correspond to packages developed by other groups that you may want to run within T-Coffee.
+EXTERNAL methods correspond to packages developed by other groups that you may want to run within T-Coffee.
 We are very open to extending these options and we welcome any request to add an extra interface.
 To have a complete list of the methods that can be used as plug-ins, just type **t_coffee** in a terminal, it will we displayed on your screen.
 Most of these methods can be used as either pairwise (**<method>_pair**) or multiple alignment methods (**<method>_msa**); note that all these methods use Blosum62 as a default.

-One package is a bit different; **fugue_pair** uses a standard fugue installation to make a sequence/structure alignment.
-Fugue installation must be standard, but it does not have to include all the fugue packages but only:
+One package is a bit different; **fugue_pair** uses a standard FUGUE installation to make a sequence/structure alignment.
+Installation must be standard but it does not have to include all the FUGUE packages but only:

 ::